Jihad over Centuries: Historical Background

-Near Timbuktu, Gao was also an important center of Saharan trade even before the Islamic era and became an early attraction for trans-Saharan commerce (\citealt{Austen2010}, p.57).
-Sailing down the Niger river (he was calling it ``Nile'') from Timbuktu (Tumbuktá), Ibn Battuta reached Gao (Gawgaw) in 1353 at the age of Mali Empire depicted in the top left map in Figure \ref{map_historical states}.
-He describes the prosperity of Gao in \citet{Battuta2004}:

-Bilma and Taoudenni were also indispensable trading centers with salt production.
-Trans-Saharan caravans exchanged their Mediterranean goods for salt and passed through as a transit point to the Sudan (\citealt{Austen2010}, p.38).
+Near Timbuktu, Gao was also a major center of Saharan trade even before the Islamic era and later became an early hub of trans-Saharan commerce (\citealt{Austen2010}, p.57).
+In 1353, during the height of the Mali Empire (depicted in the top-left map of Figure \ref{map_historical states}), Ibn Battyuta traveled down the Niger River, referred to in his account as the ``Nile,'' from Timbuktu (Tumbuktá) to Gao (Gawgaw), describing the prosperity in \citet{Battuta2004}:\footnote{In addition, Bilma and Taoudenni were key trading centers known for salt production.Trans-Saharan caravans exchanged goods for salt at these locations and passed through them as important transit points toward the Sudan (\citealt{Austen2010}, p.38).}

-The core trading cities in the pre-colonial period has gradually declined as the European reached to the coastal trading posts. \citet{Austen2010} writes ``the beginning of the twentieth century clearly marks the end of trans-Saharan trade as a significant avenue of international commerce.''
-Since then, the economy in West Africa moved away from the desert toward the Atlantic Ocean (\citealt{Austen2010}, p.119).
+Pre-colonial core cities gradually declined as Europeans reached to coastal trading posts. \citet{Austen2010} notes ``the beginning of the twentieth century clearly marks the end of trans-Saharan trade as a significant avenue of international commerce'' and that economic activity in West Africa has shifted away from the desert toward the Atlantic Ocean.

-\subsection{Islamic States in the 19th Century}
+\subsubsection{Islamic states in the 19th century}

-From the 17th to the early 19th century, the first wave of jihad occurred throughout Africa, which mainly aimed for purification and extension of Islam and Islamic law (\citealt{Curtin1971}; \citealt{WM2017}; \citealt{RNF2004}, p.74-75).
-According to \citet{Lovejoy2016}, ``the idea of jihad was rooted in the confrontation of established political authority through the purification of Islamic practice and the imposition of governments that were forcefully committed to governance on the basis of Islamic law and tradition.''
-The green areas in Figure \ref{map_historical_trade_jihad_today} represent pre-colonial Islamic states in the 19th century, some of which involved in jihad against the colonization forces.
+From the 17th to the early 19th century, the ``first wave'' of jihad spread across Africa, primarily aimed for purification and extension of Islam and the enforcement of Islamic law (\citealt{WM2017}; \citealt{RNF2004}, p.74-75). \citet{Lovejoy2016} notes, ``the idea of jihad was rooted in the confrontation of established political authority through the purification of Islamic practice and the imposition of governments that were forcefully committed to governance on the basis of Islamic law and tradition.''
+The green areas in Figure \ref{map_geography_history_jihad} represent pre-colonial Islamic states in the 19th century.